 We know that bringing your child to the dentist can be challenging.
 Our goal is to encourage your child in a life-long positive attitude towards dental care.
 This means they need to have a good time when they visit the dentist!
 Every trip to the dentist should be a fun and relaxed experience for every child.

 We have a kind and capable team of dentists who enjoy making your child comfortable.
-In addition to our 'Children's Team' (pictured right) we also have a specialist Paediatric dentist - Dr Stephanie Salanitri.

 The first tooth is usually around 12 months of age, but everyone is different.
 The baby teeth start falling around around the age of 6, and for a period of around 5 years you child will be in a state of mixed dentition, both baby and adult teeth.